 Overseas candidates should also note that the College will not pay for international travel should they be shortlisted for interview.

-The Governing Body of the College usually make an election during the Lent Term.
-Candidates must provide satisfactory evidence of eligibility to work in the UK in the capacity offered, together with proof of entry clearance/leave to remain for the duration of the tenure.
+The Governing Body of the College usually make an election during the Lent or Easter Term.
+Candidates must provide satisfactory evidence of eligibility to work in the UK.

 For further information regarding Research Fellowships or the application procedure please contact the Tutorial and Admissions Office.